OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - [AGE](https://age.apache.org/) is very interesting but may not yet be ready for usage
 - [AgensGraph](https://wiki.postgresql.org/wiki/AgensGraph) is what AGE is based on but it is older and seems to be a fork of Postgres but unsure.

-### unit-display-questions

-- How will units be identified for which of the three types of units they are?
-- How will the unit label for the y-axis be associated with the unit?
-Most line graphs will be unit/time such as liters/day, money/day, etc. and represent the rate of usage.
-- How will user defined units fit in?

-TODO The code should have some basics of this description of how readings are turned into graphics points for the line graphic.
-It should also have a link to the document that holds this (this document if not moved).

-??TODO update, esp. given the changes for how units and menus are calculated

 ## testing